Hypnosis Words Terms & Definitions

 Calibration:

-Great therapists, hypnotists, and coaches actively monitor (calibrate) everything.
-Your expressions, posture, attention level, breathing, eye movements, etc, and notices changes as they occur.
-You already naturally do this when you’re present and focused with another person.
+Well trained...
+Therapists, Hypnotists, and Coaches actively monitor (calibrate) everything.
+Your expressions, posture, attention level, breathing, eye movements, etc, and notice changes as they occur.
+You already naturally do this when you’re truly present and focused on the other person.

 Catalepsy: